shrishti91/Brain-Tumour-Detection-Project/README.md

 If you have any questions, feedback, or suggestions regarding BrainTune, please feel free to reach out:

-- Developer: Guneet Singh, @aayushkumar20
+- Developer: Guneet Singh,  <a href = "https://github.com/aayushkumar20" alt = "GitHub">Aayush Kumar</a>
 - Email: itsguneetsingh@example.com

 Your support and feedback are valuable in improving BrainTune and its effectiveness in brain tumor detection.